 Online application forms and checklists

-With effect from 29 Jan 2018, NEA accepts lodgement of plan submissions for Minor Development Projects (MDPs).
-The lodgement scheme streamlines and simplifies the building plan submission process for MDPs that will result in faster clearance, improved service quality and reduced resources needed for processing submissions.
-The lodgement scheme will require the Qualified Persons (QPs) to check and declare that the proposal for Minor Development Projects is in full compliance with prevailing regulatory requirements, code of practices, standards and guidelines.
+The lodgement scheme streamlines and simplifies the building plan submission process for eligible projects which results in faster clearance, improved service quality and reduced resources needed for the processing of submissions.
+The lodgement scheme will require the Qualified Persons (QPs) to check and declare that the lodgement proposals are in full compliance with prevailing regulatory requirements, code of practices, standards and guidelines.

-6. Internal upgrading works (e.g. internal staircases, partition works, renewal of flooring etc.) to existing developments.
+- Internal upgrading works (e.g. internal staircases, partition works, renewal of flooring etc)

 The circular on the lodgement scheme is also available from our website at the following address: Circulars